 Mexico Worries That A New Border Wall Will Worsen Flooding

-There are 12 comments on the WGBH story from 13 hrs ago, titled Mexico Worries That A New Border Wall Will Worsen Flooding.
-In it, WGBH reports that:
+There are 16 comments on the New Hampshire Public Radio - story from 21 hrs ago, titled Mexico Worries That A New Border Wall Will Worsen Flooding.
+In it, New Hampshire Public Radio - reports that:

 As the White House pushes Congress to fund President Trump's U.S.-Mexico border wall, a new wrinkle has emerged that could stymie parts of the massive project.
 Mexican engineers believe construction of the border barrier may violate a 47-year-old treaty governing the shared waters of the Rio Grande.